-This Mikado Sticks recipe makes a perfect quick and easy vegan snack both adults and children can enjoy.
-It is a healthy and nutritious snack that is also dairy-free, egg-free, nut-free.
+This Healthy Mikado Sticks recipe makes a perfect quick and easy vegan snack both adults and children can enjoy.
+It is a delicious and nutritious snack that is also dairy-free, egg-free, and nut-free.

-I used to absolutely love Mikado as a child!
+I used to absolutely love Mikados as a child!
 However, Mikados are a very processed snack, far from being nutritious or healthy.

 Good news is, every delicious processed snack can be made into an even more delicious and healthy homemade vegan snack!
 And with this, you get the benefits of satisfaction plus all the fun of making it yourself!

-These crunchy Mikados sticks are vegan, healthy, low calorie, and require only 6 basic ingredients to make them.
+These crunchy Healthy Mikados Sticks are vegan, healthy, low calorie, and require only 6 basic ingredients to make them.

 BUT WHAT ARE MIKADOS?